stef359/technical-assessment/backend/README.md

 ## Running the API

-To run the API, run the following command in your terminal/console from the 'backend' folder:
+To run the API, run the following commands in your terminal/console from the 'backend' folder:

 ```
 npm install